Offshore Catering

 Concluding Remarks

-Food poisoning though usually mild can result in nausea, vomiting, dizziness, stomach pain and diarrhoea, rendering an entire workforce incapacitated.
-Thus, leading to losses of productivity, or worse, a fatal public health nightmare.
+Food poisoning, though usually mild, can result in nausea, vomiting, dizziness, stomach pain, and diarrhoea, rendering an entire workforce incapacitated.
+This leads to losses of productivity, or worse, a public health emergency that requires costly medical evacuations..

 • Safe food shipping using certified reefer containers.